-Using lime wedges, moisten of your glasses.
-(We love this pretty set of margarita glasses!)
+Using a lime wedge, moisten the rim of the glasses.
 Set limes aside for garnish.
-Next, sprinkle a few tablespoons of kosher salt on a plate on a plate; hold each glass upside down and dip rim into salt.
-Set aside.
-Discard remaining salt on plate.
+Then, spread a few tablespoons of kosher salt on a plate, hold each glass upside down and dip rim into salt.
+Flip the glasses right-side-up and discard any remaining salt.

 Step 3: Enjoy!

 Divide the frozen margaritas evenly into the salted glasses and garnish with the reserved limes.
 Serve immediately.

 Frozen Margaritas FAQs